 Owners of vehicles required to document both emissions and safety inspection compliance for registration purposes, but are located outside the state of Missouri for 60 days or more prior to the registration renewal date, can print Department of Revenue General Affidavit Form 768 (available at www.dor.mo.gov).
 The vehicle owner must check Box 3 of this General Affidavit form, fill out the vehicle information section, and submit this form with the registration renewal application directly to the Department of Revenue.
 The vehicle must obtain and be able to document both safety and emissions inspection compliance within 10 days of returning to Missouri to avoid enforcement action and penalties.

-For more information see Waiver Criteria and Frequently Asked Questions About Emissions Waivers.
+For more information see Waiver Exemption poster and Frequently Asked Questions About Emissions Waivers.

 Vehicle owners must apply for all emissions related waivers and exemptions to the Missouri Department of Natural Resources.
 Vehicle owners may write to Missouri Department of Natural Resources, Gateway Vehicle Inspection Program, 7545 S. Lindbergh, Suite 210, St. Louis, MO 63125 or call 314-416-2115 with any questions or concerns.